+39 331 584 7291 [email protected] Mon-Fri 8:00-17:30 (CET)

 Disconnect the router and connect your computer directly to the modem with an Ethernet cable.
 If the modem does not provide internet on its own, restart the modem.
 If the internet still does not work after restarting, contact your Internet.
 Fiber optic networks are celebrated for their speed and reliability, but even the best systems can encounter problems.
 When issues like signal loss, slow speeds, or intermittent connectivity arise, systematic troubleshooting is key.
 The information in this document is based on all Catalyst 9000 Series switches.

-• Fiber Optic Communication Equipment for Power Grid Dispatch
+• Power SDH Fiber Optic Communication

 Need Product Pricing?